 A reminder of past sexism stands today along South Westnedge in Kalamazoo, where a longstanding restaurant still touts Businessmen’s Luncheons on their outdoor signage—a throwback to the seventies when men routinely conducted business deals over a 3-martini lunch.
 Sadly, the owners apparently have no problem with the message it continues to send to women and girls today

-Further south, down the same street, stands a national restaurant that shamelessly showcases sexism hidden behind the eyes of a cartoon owl.
+Further south, down the same street, stands a restaurant that is part of a national chain that shamelessly showcases sexism hidden behind the eyes of a cartoon owl.
 How sad is it for a so-called family dining establishment to subject their wait staff to ogling patrons who pay for this special view with the purchase of hot wings.
-Sadder still, is that the people of Kalamazoo continue to frequent this restaurant, not bothered by the fact that the young woman they’re checking out is someone’s daughter.
+Sadder still, is many young people laugh off the notion that Hooters destroys decades and centuries of progress made by brave women with demeaning uniforms and management style.